CSB5/OPERA-MS/README.md

 (4) Identification of species for which multiple strains have been assembled, and strain deconvolution using contig coverage information, (5) Scaffolding and gap-filling of the strain and species clusters using [OPERA-LG](https://sourceforge.net/p/operasf/wiki/The%20OPERA%20wiki/).

 OPERA-MS is able to assemble near complete genomes with as little as 9x long-read coverage on mock communities (compared to >30x required by other hybrid assembler).
 Evaluation on real gut microbiomes reveal that short-read contigs N50 can be improved up to 200x, and that OPERA-MS assembled twice as many draft quality assemblies with N50 >100kbp compared to other hybrid assembler.
-In comparison to other tool, OPERA-MS provides high quality and contiguous genomes when multiple strain of the same species are present.
+In comparison to other tools, OPERA-MS provides high quality and contiguous genomes when multiple strain of the same species are present.

 # Installation